 The Ravenswood Project is located in the Charters Towers district and contains drill-ready targets within a historic 17 Moz gold province.
-The tenements at Ravenswood are subject to a farm-in agreement and joint venture with ActivEX Limited.

 Key targets include Seventy Mile Mount, Middle Mount and Matthews Pinnacle which show geological similarities to the nearby Mount Leyshon (3.5 Moz Au) and Ravenswood/Mount Wright (5.8 Moz Au) mines.

 Ballymore has completed a detailed data compilation, data re-processing, prospecting activities, geological mapping and rock chip sampling of various prospects as well as soil sampling.